UK Residents

 0131 260 9226

-Advise reception of your temporary status and home address (you will be asked to bring along your medical card or, if not available, some confirmation of your home address i.e. driving license).
+Advise reception of your temporary status and home address.
+You will be asked to bring along some photo ID - either your passport or UK driving licence.
+Overseas Visitors

-Visitors (ie people intending to stay for less than 90 days) from another EEA country are eligible for emergency treatment on production of a valid EHIC card.
-If EHIC card not available a fee will be charged.
+Visitors (i.e. people intending to stay for less than 90 days) from another EEA country are eligible for NHS treatment on production of a valid GHIC card.
+If an GHIC card is not available, we will not be able to see you.
+You will need to seek medical attention from a private GP clinic which will incur a fee.

 0131 260 9226

-The local pharmacies offer a Minor Ailments Scheme, this entails a consultation with a Pharmacist who can prescribe within his remit, ultimately he may advise seeing a GP is the better option.
+The local pharmacies offer a Minor Ailments Scheme which entails a consultation with a pharmacist who can prescribe within their remit.
+This includes treatment for common ailments like impetigo and urinary tract infections (if appropriate).
+Ultimately, they may advise seeing a GP as the better option.
 For further information click on link.

 |